What I can offer, and my rates

 I don't offer to proofread or edit a thesis, CV, company report, business presentation, press release, company web pages, brochures or other business-related texts; I've done enough of all that in my time.
 On the other hand, I am delighted to help on what interests me more: novels, biographies, family histories and short stories.
 My help on non-fiction work will be dictated by the amount of specialised input that might be needed on verifying actual events or technical information - this would be discussed on an individual basis before we start.

 I make no distinction in terms of cost on whether the author is a native English speaker or non-native, even though it often requires more time, for example to clarify the intended meaning of certain passages, where the author's first language is not English.

 On the subject of helping non-native authors wishing to write in English, I do have practical experience of working with translated texts.
 I have a good understanding of Italian (spoken and written), rudimentary skills in French, and have worked on texts translated into English from German.
 I also part-edited a novel written in English by an Afghan writer.

 How long a particular editing job will take will depend on several factors, most of all the quality of the original manuscript.
 In general terms, editing an 80,000 word book will be around a month's work, allowing for the feedback time that occurs between the writer and myself during the editing process.

 - I ask for an advance equal to 50% of the fee for the work to be undertaken, but not necessarily of the whole work - you may prefer to send a few chapters at a time and the advance would be pro rata.

-- Payments can be made by cheque, Bank Transfer (BACS) or PayPal (inc. credit card).
+- I prefer payments to be made by Bank Transfer (BACS) or PayPal (which covers credit card).